 2. Identifying Direction

 Providing you have three or more children with you it is possible to play the directional game.
-All the children present sit in a circle with one child in the center.
+All the children present to sit in a circle with one child in the center.
 They must have their eyes closed.
 Then, one child quietly moves somewhere else in the room and makes a specific sound.
-You will need to agree the sound before you start.
+You will need to agree on the sound before you start.

 The child in the middle simply points to where the sound came from.